Colombia seeks to join the Chinese Development Bank while Latin America is moving away from Washington - ExBulletin

-The Miami Colombia Government (AP) has asked to join a Development Bank based in China, another sign of Latin America drift in the United States as a foreign assistance reductions from the Trump administration, trade barriers and immigration repression issued many regional leaders to seek closer ties with Washington geopolitical rival.
+The government of Miami Colombias has applied to join a Development Bank based in China, another sign of Latin Americas are moving away from the United States while Trump's administrations are reduced, trade barriers and repression against immigration issued many managers in the region to seek closer links with the geopolitical rival of Washingons.

 Colombian President Gustavo Petro finished this week on a visit to China with a stop in Shanghai, where he met the former Brazilian president Dilma Rousseff, chief of the new development bank.